KaiserWerk/CertMaker/docs/setup.md

 #### Command line flags

-There are a few command line flags you can modify the binary's behaviour with:
+There are a few command line flags you can modify the binary's behaviour with.
+This can be used with either one or two dashes and with or without equal sign between name and value.

 1. ``./certmaker --config="/some/path/to/configfile.yaml"`` allows you to change the path to the configuration file.
 Make sure the user has read access.